MicrosoftDocs/customer-voice/cv-docs/survey-report.md

 ## Export survey responses

-To export survey responses, select **Export All** in the upper-right corner of the report.
+To export survey responses, select **Export All** in the upper-left corner of the report.
 The responses are downloaded in a CSV file.

 ## Delete a survey response